Your browser is unsupported

 Today, environmental factors account for over 25% of the death and disease burden worldwide.

 Environmental and workforce health directly influence population health and the vitality of our communities.
-Without a healthy environment or workforce, our communities suffer.
+Without a healthy environment or workforce and communities suffer.
 Coupled with escalating challenges associated with climate change, we need a strong and diverse public health workforce to identify sustainable solutions.

 A degree in EOHS will give you the knowledge and skills to take action and tackle climate change and complex environmental risks in workplaces, communities, and around the world.